robwillup/mithrandir/docs/Algorithms_And_Data_Structures/Cracking_The_Code_Interview/2023-12-20@Data_Structures.md

 To retrieve the value by its key, you repeat this process.
 Compute the hash code from the key, and then compute the index from the hash code.
 Then, search through the linked list for the value with this key.

 If the number of collisions is very high, the worse case runtime is O(N), where N is the number of keys.
 However, we generally assume a good implementation that keeps collisions to a minimum, in which case the look up time is O(1).

 Alternatively, we can implement the hash table with a balanced binary search tree.
 This gives us an O(log N) lookup time.
 The advantage of this is potentially using less space, since we no longer allocate a large array.
 We can also iterate through the keys in order, which can be useful sometimes.

 ## ArrayList & Resizable Arrays

 In some languages, arrays (often called lists in this case) are automatically resizable.
 The array or list will grow as you append items.
-In other languages, like Java, arrays are fixed length.
+In other languages, like Go, arrays are fixed length.
 The size is defined when you create the item.

-When you need an array-like data structure that offers dynamic resizing, you would usually use an ArrayList.
+When you need an array-like data structure that offers dynamic resizing, you would usually use an ArrayList (slice in Go).
 An ArrayList is an array that resizes itself as needed while still providing O(1) access.
 A typical implementation is that when the array is full, the array doubles in size.
 Each doubling takes O(n), but happens so rarely that its amortized insertion time is still O(1).

 ```java
 ArrayList<String> merge(String[] words, String[] more) {